 Questions vs. Answers

 I worked for a large private corporation at one point in my career.
-They had more software than you could imagine and it seemed to always be changing.
-I worked with a colleague who really had a knack for figuring out how to do various things.
-His office was right next door so it was far too easy to just poke my head it and ask him a question.
+They had more software than you could imagine, and it seemed to be constantly changing.
+I worked with a colleague who had a knack for figuring out how to do various things.
+His office was right next door, so it was far too easy to poke my head in it and ask him a question.
 He was always willing to give me an answer.
 But soon I found that the next time I had the same question, I couldn’t remember what he told me and would have to ask him again.

 Yours for better parenting,